fut-infrastructure/implementation-guide/pages/_includes/ehealth-documentreference-intro.md

 - Other kinds of documents, such as records of prescriptions

 # Scope and Usage
-In scope of the eHealth infrastructure the primary use of the DocumentReference resource is to contain or refer to information material used in relation to a PlanDefinition.
-This information material can be in the form of e.g. contained videos or PDF-files or referenced printed material.
-The documents have patients or relatives as the intended audience.
+In scope of the eHealth infrastructure the primary use of the DocumentReference resource is to contain or refer to information material used in relation to PlanDefinition and Questionnaire.
+This information material can be in the form of embedded material (of limited size) or references to videos, PDF-files or printed material.

 See [PlanDefinition](StructureDefinition-ehealth-plandefinition.html) for further details.